gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 to see the buckets content from inside the development folder while the bucket was all the way in a completely different folder.

-I quickly came up to the conclusion that maybe the project names dont matter to the GCP Storage APIs as long as it has the proper bucket name and you have proper IAM permissions it will list you the bucket contents.
+I quickly came up to the conclusion that maybe the project names don't matter to the GCP Storage APIs as long as it has the proper bucket name and you have proper IAM permissions it will list you the bucket contents.

-Meanwhile, My colleague (Lets call him Chad) who digged into this by asking the URL also found something interesting, while I went the browser way of investigation he went console mode and quickly shared with me a command
+Meanwhile, My colleague (Let's call him Chad) who dug into this by asking the URL also found something interesting, while I went the browser way of investigation he went console mode and quickly shared with me a command